gdcho/chrom-cognito/notes.md

 **Character count: 604/1000**

-Chromcognito is a single-purpose Chrome extension designed to provide instant video playback speed control.
-The extension allows users to temporarily speed up video content on any website by holding down a customizable hotkey, with visual feedback showing the current speed.
-When the hotkey is released, the video returns to normal playback speed.
-This single purpose is narrow and focused solely on enhancing video viewing experience through temporary speed control, making it easy for users to save time while watching educational content, tutorials, or any video that benefits from accelerated playback.
+Chromcognito is a single-purpose Chrome extension designed to open, route, and manage tabs in Incognito mode with rules, shortcuts, and auto-cleanups.
+The extension allows users to automatically redirect specific websites to incognito mode based on URL patterns, manually transfer tabs using keyboard shortcuts or modifier clicks, and manage recently closed incognito tabs.
+This single purpose is narrow and focused solely on enhancing privacy and incognito tab management, making it easy for users to maintain privacy while browsing specific websites or content types.

 ## Permission Justifications